 - Needing assistance choosing appropriate clothing for the occasion or season

 - Alterations in sleeping patterns, like being restless at night and sleeping during the day

 - An increased likelihood of wandering and getting lost

 When your loved one enters into moderate stage, your role may transition from care partner into a more formal type of caregiver.
-However, the Long Island Alzheimer's and Dementia Center is here to help.
-We provide assistance, daily program services, in-home respite care, and transportation to our program for those in moderate stage Alzheimer's.
+The Long Island Alzheimer's and Dementia Center is here to help through that transition.
+We provide in-home respite care, transportation, our Happy Days Club program and much more.

 Happy Days Club

 The LIAD Center’s Happy Days Club encourages diagnosed individuals to freely express themselves in a supportive and safe environment.
 Participants are engaged with a variety of activities, such as:

 - Word Games

 - Discussion of present and past events

 - Practical activities